 Colleges and universities usually require a specific graduate admission test, and departments sometimes have their own requirements.
 Scores are used in evaluating the likelihood of your success in a particular program (based upon the success rate of past students with similar scores).
 Most programs will not accept scores more than three to five years old.

-Admissions committees require official transcripts of your grades to evaluate your academic preparation for graduate study.
-Grade point averages are important, but are not examined alone; the rigor of the courses you have taken, your course load and the reputation of Harvey Mudd College are also considered.
+Admission committees require official transcripts to evaluate your academic preparation for graduate study.
+Grade point averages are important, but are not examined alone; the rigor of the courses you have taken, your course load and the reputation of Harvey Mudd College also are considered.

 Grants, Scholarships, and Fellowships